dmx-systems/dmx-documentation/docs/tutorial.rst

     :alt: Tool bar with workspace and topicmap selection

 * Both have a context information button.
 Click them to see more information.
 For the moment the most interesting information is the access control. **The first default workspace and the default topicmap are in SharingMode "public" that is: They are not private, but world-readable.** This is important to keep in mind if you are trying DMX on our public demo site or if you installed it on a server that is connected to the internet.
 You can find out more about access control in the section about :ref:`Collaboration and Sharing<user-collaboration-and-sharing>`.
-* In the upper right corner there is a button with an arrow.
-It is grayed out right now.

 .. _tutorial-adding-your-first-topic: